Nicki-Choquette/GOD_Project/README.md

 pip install opencv-python torchgeometry
 ```

-## Dataset

-We collected 1024 x 768 virtual try-on dataset for **our research purpose only**.
-You can download a preprocessed dataset from [VITON-HD DropBox](https://www.dropbox.com/s/10bfat0kg4si1bu/zalando-hd-resized.zip?dl=0).
-The frontal view woman and top clothing image pairs are split into a training and a test set with 11,647 and 2,032 pairs, respectively.

 ## Pre-trained networks

 We provide pre-trained networks and sample images from the test dataset.
 Please download `*.pkl` and test images from the [VITON-HD Google Drive folder](https://drive.google.com/drive/folders/0B8kXrnobEVh9fnJHX3lCZzEtd20yUVAtTk5HdWk2OVV0RGl6YXc0NWhMOTlvb1FKX3Z1OUk?resourcekey=0-OIXHrDwCX8ChjypUbJo4fQ&usp=sharing) and unzip `*.zip` files. `test.py` assumes that the downloaded files are placed in `./checkpoints/` and `./datasets/` directories.